Classic brick apartment building courtyard

 Purpose-built for small multifamily

 DST = Delaware Statutory Trust.
-DSTs defer taxes but use a blind-pool structure with no transparency into owned assets, pay fixed distributions with no upside participation, carry high minimum investment requirements, and offer no redemption mechanism.
-1031 exchanges defer tax but require identifying a replacement property within 45 days and closing within 180 - and you remain an active operator afterward.
+DSTs defer taxes but require a 1031 exchange process, use a blind-pool structure with fixed distributions and limited upside, and offer no redemption mechanism.
+Hiring a property manager reduces but does not eliminate active ownership: owners remain responsible for capital decisions and pay 8-10% of gross rents regardless of performance.
+1031 exchanges defer tax but require identifying a replacement property within 45 days and closing within 180, and you remain an active operator afterward.

 What you receive